stat133-sp19/hw-stat133-brianzhu2/workout03/README.md

 # R package `binomial`

-This package implements functions for calculating probabilities of a binomial random variable, among other related calculations.
+This package implements functions for calculating probabilities of a binomial random variable, among other related functions.